-->

 Market Dynamics

-Driver: Cost-effective defense solutions amid budget constraints, offering reducedlifecycle costs
+Driver: Cost-effective defense solutions amid budget constraints

-The trend towards miniaturization of Directed Energy Weapon (DEW) systems is driven by the need to integrate these advanced technologies into existing military platforms, enhancing their capabilities without requiring entirely new vehicles or vessels.
-The U.S. Navy's integration of the Laser Weapon System (LaWS) aboard the USS Ponce demonstrates successful miniaturization for naval applications.
-This system in the directed energy weapons market provides a scalable response to threats, from dazzling sensors to destroying small boats and UAVs, all within the confines of an existing ship platform.
-Similarly, the U.S. Army's High Energy Laser Mobile Test Truck (HELMTT) program showcases the miniaturization of a 50-kilowatt laser system for integration into tactical vehicles.
-This achievement allows for the deployment of high-energy lasers in mobile, ground-based configurations, significantly enhancing the versatility of existing military vehicles.
+The trend towards miniaturization of Directed Energy Weapon systems is driven by the need to integrate these advanced technologies into existing military platforms.
+This approach enhances capabilities without requiring entirely new vehicles or vessels.
+For example, the U.S. Navy's Laser Weapon System (LaWS) aboard the USS Ponce demonstrates successful miniaturization for naval applications.
+This system provides a scalable response to threats, from dazzling sensors to destroying small boats and UAVs, all within the confines of an existing ship platform.

 Challenge: Cooling high-energy laser systems and ensuring sufficient power supply